 A baby can be born with listeriosis when, during pregnancy, the mother eats food contaminated with Listeria monocytogenes.
 Recent medical research has found that cells of L. monocytogenes can pass through the placenta or via the vaginal tract.
 In most cases, the infection is transmitted through the placenta.

-This deadly infection can be transmitted even if the mother is not showing signs of illness.
-However, the mother is often running a fever and may be quite ill.
+While the mother may be running a fever and feel quite ill, this deadly infection can be transmitted even if the mother is not showing signs of illness.

 At birth, the newborn may not have any symptoms, but a few hours or days later, and the infant can become severely ill and die.